cashubtc/nuts/xx+1.md

 Blind authentication tokens (BATs) are essentially the same as normal ecash tokens and are minted in the same way.
 They are signed with a special keyset of the mint that has the unit `auth` and a single amount `1`.

 BATs can only be used a single time for each request that the wallet makes to the mint's protected endpoints.
-After each request, the BAT is added to the mint's spent token list after which they are regarded as spent.
-This is also the case if the wallet's request results in an error.
+After each for each successful request, the BAT is added to the mint's spent token list after which they are regarded as spent.
+The BAT is not marked as spent if the request results in an error.

 To summarize: